-Still, questions on how companies set their earnings distribution and why they pay dividends impose a problem in dividend policy, Baker et al. (2002).
-Allen et al. (2000), in their own words, concluded that, "Although a number of theories have been put forward in the literature to explain their pervasive presence; dividends remain one of the thorniest puzzles in corporate finance".
-Therefore, lack of a compromising solution for dividend policy attracts more work on this debatable area.
+Still, the questions on how companies set their earnings' distribution and why do they pay dividends impose the problem in dividend policy, Baker et al. (2001).
+Allen et al. (2000), on their own words, concluded that "Although a number of theories have been put forward in the literature to explain their pervasive presence, dividends remain one of the thorniest puzzles in corporate finance."
+Therefore, lack of compromising solution for dividend policy attract more work on this debatable area.
 Unlike in developed countries, very few studies on dividend policy have been conducted in emerging economies such as Tanzania.
-The findings of the developed economies may not be directly applied to developing economies, such as Tanzania, due to differences in regulations, culture environment, and nature of investors, as previously suggested by Chay and Suh (2009).
 Meanwhile, it is not clear why dividend is paid and what are the factors to be considered before corporate managers decide to pay dividend or not.
-Various studies from different countries, economies, and business environments have conducted research on dividend policy, but due to the variation in legal frameworks, the tax, and the accounting policies among countries, and across industries, no unified way of setting out dividend policy has yet to be established.
-In Tanzania, few studies-including work conducted by Zawadi Ally (2015), Ngole (2015), Gwahula and Mnyavanu (2018), and Epaphra and Nyantori (2018)-focused on all firms listed on the Dar es Salaam Stock Exchange (DSE), contrary to this study, which focuses only on non-financial firms only.
-This study suggests that financial firms are different from non-financial firms regarding their dividend payment regulations payments; moreover, the accounting treatment of some of the accounting variables of these firms do differ, and, therefore, placingall of these firms in one basket may amount to some inconsistencies.

-In addition, the previous studies in Tanzania focused only on firm-related factors.
-In practice, dividend policy is not only dependent on internal factors, but, rather, the complete set of both internal and external factors, such as GDPs, interest rates, exchange rates, and a country's inflation level.
-This study contributes to the debate by uncovering both internal and external factors that affect corporate dividend policy.
-This study aims at identifying factors that influence dividend policy of all non-financial firms listed on the Dar es Salaam Stock Exchange (DSE), while focusing on agency theory and signaling hypothesis.
-The DSE is currently a fast growing ideal frontier market, which presents both foreign and local investors with massive bargain opportunities.
-It offers foreign investors exposure to the Tanzanian economy, and because many listed firms have expanded beyond Tanzania's borders, it also serves as an entry point to the regional economy.
-In the short term, foreign investors can capitalize by investing in the weak Tanzanian shilling and seek exit points as it strengthens against the US dollar.
-The findings of this paper have implications for corporate finance and governance theories, academics, investors, regulators, and policymakers in emerging markets.
-The rest of the paper is organized as follows: in the next section, the related literature and hypotheses are developed, followed by another section, which describes data and methodology.
+Various studies from different countries, economies, and business environments have conducted research on dividend policy, but due to the variation in legal frameworks and the tax and the accounting policies among the countries and across industries, no unified way of setting out dividend policy has yet to be established.
+Previous papers which attempted to study the factors influencing dividend policy in Tanzania such as Ally (2015), Ngole (2015), Gwahula and Mnyavanu (2018), and Epaphra and Nyantori (2018) focused on only firm-related factors.
+In practice, dividend policy is not only dependent on internal factors but rather the complete set of both internal and external factors such as gross domestic products (GDPs), interest rates, exchange rates, and countries' inflation level.
+This study contributes to the debate by uncovering both internal and external factors, which affect corporate dividend policy.
+The findings of this paper have implications for corporate finance and governance theories, academics, investors, regulators, and policy-makers in emerging markets.
+The rest of the paper is organized as follows: in the next section, the related literature and hypotheses are developed followed by another section which describes data and methodology.
 Furthermore, the empirical results are presented in the fourth section and, finally, the last section brings the paper to an end with a concluding remark.